The Shoppes at Buckland Hills: Design/Tenants

 The main building has an area of 1082708 sqft on two floors.
 However, the name "Buckland Hills Mall"' can informally refer to the mall plus the cluster of surrounding retail stores, hotels, and restaurants on the hill, totaling nearly 6000000 sqft or 1/4 square mile.

-There are approximately 145 shops and eateries in the mall, as well as four anchor stores, including Macy's (originally G. Fox, later Filene's), Macy's Men's, Children's, Juniors, and Furniture (originally Steiger's, later Lord & Taylor, then Filene's Men's, Children's, Juniors, and Furniture), JCPenney, which opened in 1992, and Barnes & Noble with two vacant anchors last occupied by Dick's Sporting Goods (originally Sage-Allen) and Sears.
+There are approximately 145 shops and eateries in the mall, as well as four anchor stores, including Macy's (originally G. Fox, later Filene's), Macy's Men's, Children's, Juniors, and Furniture (originally Steiger's, later Lord & Taylor, then Filene's Men's, Children's, Juniors, and Furniture), JCPenney, which opened in 1992, and Barnes & Noble with two vacant anchors last occupied by Bob's Stores (originally Sage-Allen, later Dick's Sporting Goods) and Sears.
 In 2006, Newbury Comics opened its first Connecticut store inside the mall.
 There was once a D&L (Davidson & Leventhal) department store below the food court, which later became Filene's Men's Store and is now various shops and restaurants.

-On April 17, 2018, the Bertucci's closed as part of their Chapter 11 bankruptcy proceedings.

-The early 2020's saw multiple traditional chain anchors update their brick-and-mortar fleets after being disrupted by digital retailers in recent years.

-On November 13, 2020, it was announced that Sears would shutter as part of an ongoing plan to phase out of brick-and-mortar.
-Potential replacement tenants have been rumored in discussion since 2021.
+Sears closed on January 24, 2021.

-In April 2021, Dick's Sporting Goods, transitioned to a store at a nearby plaza and was reconstructed to feature Bob's Stores and Eastern Mountain Sports.
-Bob's Stores opened on November 23, 2022, while Eastern Mountain Sports is expected to open in spring 2023.
+In April 2021, Dick's Sporting Goods moved to a nearby shopping center.
+Their anchor store was remodeled to contain two stores, Bob's Stores and Eastern Mountain Sports.
+Bob's Stores opened on November 23, 2022, but closed in September 2024.
+The closure also caused the Eastern Mountain Sports expansion to be abandoned.

-In 2021, a Crab Du Jour restaurant opened.
-However, only a year later, on October 21, 2022, the restaurant permanently closed.
+The mall was sold to Namdar Realty Group in January 2025.